IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager-electron.md

 });
 ```

-In this application we have implemented a `IDockManagerWindow` type which could be either a main window (`IMainDockManagerWindow`) or a child window (`IChildDockManagerWindow`).
+In this application we have implemented an `IDockManagerWindow` type which could be either a main window (`IMainDockManagerWindow`) or a child window (`IChildDockManagerWindow`).
 The main window is the one created when the application starts.
 It contains references to all its child windows.
 A child window is created when a pane is dropped out of a window and has a reference to the main window of the application.

 For the full source code please clone the [repository](https://github.com/IgniteUI/dock-manager-electron-app).